 The Burrard Archdeaconry centres around the downtown core of Vancouver, as well as venturing out into East Vancouver.
-There are eight parishes, including the Cathedral.
-The demographic of the downtown area is fairly typical of Canadian cities, with great wealth as well as great poverty.
-Many of the churches are involved in social projects supporting the needs of a wide cross section of our communities.
-Several of the churches have developed ministries to particular cultural groups including a Japanese congregation and an explicitly multicultural congregation.
+It is composed of eight parishes, including Christ Church Cathedral.
+The demographic of the downtown area is typical of Canadian cities, with great wealth and great poverty side by side.
+Many of the churches are involved in social projects supporting the needs of a wide cross section of communities.
+Several of the churches have developed ministries to particular cultural groups, including a Japanese congregation and an explicitly multicultural congregation.

 The Capilano Archdeaconry comprises the northwestern portion of the diocese, stretching from Deep Cove in the east, including North and West Vancouver, northwest to include Whistler, and west to include the Sunshine Coast up to and including Powell River.
-Twelve parish churches serve a varied population including pensioners, professionals, coastal fishers and even a few children and youth.
-A strong focus on mission and ministry means that our parishes are known for their positive impact in the communities they serve.
+Twelve parish churches serve a varied population including pensioners, professionals, coastal fishers and households of singles, couples and families with children.

 The Fraser Archdeaconry consists of twelve congregations along the south bank of the Fraser River reaching from Surrey in the east to Delta and White Rock in the west.
 Surrey, with its diverse cultural and ethnic population, is one of the fastest-growing municipalities in Canada.
 Within the Archdeaconry is a sizable portion of Metro Vancouver's agricultural land reserve as well as a number of wildlife sanctuaries.